DuetUI: A Bidirectional Context Loop for Human-Agent Co-Generation of Task-Oriented Interfaces: Conclusion

 \section{Conclusion}

 This paper challenges the prevailing agent-centric model of task automation by proposing and validating a new paradigm: human-agent co-generation.
-Embodied in our system, DuetUI, this paradigm reframes the human-computer relationship from one of command-and-execute to a symbiotic partnership.
+Embodied in our system, DuetUI, this paradigm envisions the human-computer relationship from one of command-and-control to a symbiotic partnership.
 The engine of this partnership is the bidirectional context loop, a novel mechanism where the agent scaffolds the task and the user's direct manipulations implicitly steer the collaborative process.
-Our user study demonstrated that this approach not only significantly improves task efficiency and usability but, more importantly, fosters a transparent and fluid collaboration that better aligns with evolving human intent.
-By treating the interface as a shared, malleable artifact co-created by both human and agent, our work offers a foundational design pattern for the future of interactive AI, moving beyond mere automation to achieve true man-computer symbiosis.
+Our technical ablation study and user study demonstrated that this approach not only significantly improves task efficiency and interface usability but, more importantly, fosters a transparent and fluid collaboration that better aligns with evolving human intent.
+By treating the interface as a shared, malleable artifact co-created by both human and agent, our work offers a promising design pattern for the future of interactive AI, moving beyond mere automation toward to man-computer symbiosis.